elastic/crawler/docs/ELASTICSEARCH.md

 ### Creating an API key
 Here is an example of creating an API key with minimal permissions for Open Crawler.
 This will return a JSON with an `encoded` key.
-The value of `encoded` is what Open Crawler can use in its configuration.
+The value of `encoded` is the API key Open Crawler will use in its configuration.

 ```bash
 POST /_security/api_key